Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.13. `getLoggedInUserRoles`

-This method retrieves the roles of the currently authenticated user using Spring Security's `SecurityContextHolder`.
-It handles potential `null` values and returns an empty list if no user is logged in or authentication fails.
-The roles are extracted from the user's authorities.
+This method retrieves the roles of the currently authenticated userNode using Spring Security's `SecurityContextHolder`.
+It handles potential `null` values and returns an empty list if no userNode is logged in or authentication fails.
+The roles are extracted from the userNode's authorities.

 ```java